Birthday Cake (song): Development

 On March 15, 2012, Rihanna explained her collaboration with Brown on "Birthday Cake" and the remix of his song "Turn Up the Music" to Ryan Seacrest during his morning show: "The first song that came about was 'Birthday Cake'.
 I mean, we ended up recording them at the same time and executing them together.
 But I reached out to him about doing 'Birthday Cake' because that’s the only person that, really, it made sense to do the record.
 Just as a musician, despite everything else, that was going to be the person.
 You know I thought about rappers, and I've done that so many times, and the hottest R&B artist out right now is Chris Brown.
 So I wanted him on the track, and then in turn he was like, 'Why don't you do the remix to my track?' and it was a trade-off.
 We did two records.
 One for my fans, one for his fans, and that way our fans can come together.
 There shouldn’t be a divide.
 You know?
 It's music, and it's innocent."
 In March 2012, American rapper Fabolous released his own verse to the "Birthday Cake" remix.
-The following month another version featuring rapper Fabolous premiered online.
+The following month, another version featuring Fabolous premiered online.